 The following table presents the selected consolidated financial information for our business.
 You should read the following information in conjunction with "Item 5.
 Operating and Financial Review and Prospects" below.
-The selected consolidated statement of operations data for the years ended December 31, 2016, 2017 and 2018 have been derived from our audited consolidated financial statements and should be read in conjunction with those statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statement of operations data for the years ended December 31, 2014 and 2015 and the selected consolidated balance sheet data as of December 31, 2014 and 2015 and the selected consolidated balance sheet data as an of December 31, 2014, 2015 and 2016 have been derived from our audited consolidated financial statements for these periods, which are not included in this annual report.
+The selected consolidated statement of operations data for the years ended December 31, 2016, 2017 and 2018 and the selected consolidated balance sheet data as of December 31, 2017 and 2018 have been derived from our audited consolidated financial statements and should be read in conjunction with those statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statement of operations data for the years ended December 31, 2014 and 2015 and the selected consolidated balance sheet data as of December 31, 2014, 2015 and 2016 have been derived from our audited consolidated financial statements for these periods, which are not included in this annual report.